 Members of Brixham Chamber of Commerce

 Company directors I Our policies I Companies House I Facebook I Twitter I Youtube I Tiktok I Fundraising I Press Releases

 New team members are always more than welcome.

-If you would like to join us as a performer, simply come along to our next audition event, or get in touch if that is a few weeks away and you would like to get underway with something sooner as especially in the summer we may have short-notice events coming up for local community carnivals/ markets/clubs.
+If you would like to join us as a performer or crew member, simply come along to our next audition event, or get in touch if that is a few weeks away and you would like to get underway with something sooner.
+Especially in the summer we may have short-notice events coming up as well.
+All levels of experience are very welcome.

 Rehearsals for performers are weekly, on Wednesday evenings 7 - 9.30pm and Sunday afternoons 1 - 4pm.
 Please arrive half an hour early to prepare.

-Please note that in the main we do not accept members under the age of 16.
-If there is a specific casting, or role for someone under 16, or if they have the ability to play a character aged over 16, all members under age 16 need to be accompanied at all auditions, rehearsals, and shows, by a parent or legal guardian in line with our child protection policy.
+Please note that in the main we do not accept members under the age of 18.
+If there is a specific casting, or role for someone under 18, or if they have the ability to play a character aged over 18, all members under age 16 need to be accompanied at all auditions, rehearsals, and shows, by a parent or legal guardian in line with our child protection policy.

 This may seem very basic indeed but is being noted publicly after a couple of incidents over recent years:

 If you are joining us, please be aware that you will be expected to be able to carry out your role (actor/ crew/ technician) in a professional manner.
 This will involve learning your role, working to deadlines with the rest of the team, maintaining a pleasant, kind, professional attitude with others at all times, maintaining excellent timekeeping, being fully communicative with the rest of the team, and extending this courtesy to working with the staff of venues which we are visiting.

 Bullying, sexual impropriety, undermining others, abuse and gaslighting are prohibited in our team.